-When I told my friends my husband and I was visiting Costa Rica the first time, we got lots of warnings about the deadly snakes and “why would we go there?”
+When I told my friends we were visiting Costa Rica the first time, we got lots of warnings about the deadly snakes and “why would we go there?”

 Well, two winters in, we did not see so much as a scary bug let alone any snakes.